Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### Broker Authentication

-Broker authentication is configured by the parameters with the `authentication` prefix.
+Broker authentication is configured by parameters with the `authentication` prefix.

-##### authentication.enabled
+##### authentication.enable

 _Optional_.
-The parameter specifies whether authentication is enabled or not.
+Enable the authentication of this connection against the Kafka Cluster.
 Can be one of the following:
 - `true`
 - `false`